jadanpl/E-Commerce-Shipping/README.md

 The dataset was obtained from the <a href ="https://www.kaggle.com/datasets/prachi13/customer-analytics">E-Commerce Shipping Data</a> from Kaggle.

 ## Techniques Used 🕵️‍♀️
 To determine whether a customer would give rating 1, we can map the rating 2 to 5 as 0 to represent rating other than 1.
-It will become a binary classification instead of a multiclass classification.
+It will become a <b>binary classification</b>  instead of a multiclass classification.

 ## Result 🔎
 The final model is a k-Nearest Neighbors (KNN) classifier.
 The final model returned accuracy score of about 77.60% for the testing data.
 Besides, I also created a flask application with a proper frontend and UI that can be run on the local computer (as shown in the video below).